Snowy Vale.jpg

 Leading a territory

 Once the questioning is complete, the wise ones will discuss among themselves which candidate demonstrated the most Wisdom.
 When they have made their decision, the candidates (and the civil service) are informed of who has been chosen to be senator for the coming year.
+Although only wise ones may talk in this meeting, others may be present.
+Members of the Synod, in particular, have the power of witness that gives them the power to witness or observe all aspects of the bodies of state in function, which includes any part of the meeting which involves electing a senator.

 The senators for each Imperial territory are re-elected at specific equinox and solstices during the year.
-The senator for Karsk is elected at the Spring equinox, the senator for Karov is elected at the Summer solstice, the senator for Volodmartz is elected at the Autumn equinox, and both the senator for Miekarova and the senator for Ossium are elected at the Winter solstice.
+The Senator for Karsk is elected at the Spring equinox, the Senator for Karov is elected at the Summer solstice, the Senator for Volodmartz is elected at the Autumn equinox, and both the senator for Miekarova and the senator for Ossium are elected at the Winter solstice.

 In Winter 382YE, the Imperial Senate assigned the newly conquered territory of Ossium to Varushka.
 The Senator for Ossium is elected alongside the Senator for Miekarova during the Winter Solstice.